michaeldeane62/beny_wifi/README.md

 **Configuration**
 - Find Beny Wifi integration under Settings > Devices & services
 - Insert charger IP address.
-Related on model, port may have to be changed.
-Also scan interval of the sensors can be configured
+(Depending on model, also port may have to be changed?).
+Scan interval of the sensors can be configured to match your preference

 ### Sensors

-Currently, integration contains creates charger devices with following sensors:
+Currently, integration creates charger device with following sensors:

 | Sensor             | Unit            | Description                                                                   |
 | ------------------ | --------------- | ----------------------------------------------------------------------------- |